mkduong-ai/fairdo/README.md

 ## Example Usage

 In the following example, we use the iris dataset.
-The protected attribute is the species and the label is petal length.
+The protected attribute is the species and the label is the petal length.
 We binarize both features.

 ```python
 # Imports